 "This book is published to accompany the exhibition at the British Museum from 28 March to 29 September 2013"--Title page verso.
 This work explores the lives of the ordinary people of Pompeii and ...

 Several lines of evidence, from chiseled inscriptions to missing horses, suggest that thousands of people survived the eruption of Mt.
 Vesuvius in A.D.
-79. After Mount Vesuvius erupted, Romans ...
+79. When you purchase through links on our site, ...

 Some results have been hidden because they may be inaccessible to you